 Defenses to Conspiracy

 Like other inchoate crimes such as attempt, a defendant charged with conspiracy can raise the defense of abandonment or withdrawal.
-In order to do so, a defendant must show that he affirmatively communicated his withdrawal to his co-conspirators and took some positive action to withdraw from the conspiracy.
+In order to do so, a defendant must show that they affirmatively communicated their withdrawal to their co-conspirators and took some positive action to withdraw from the conspiracy.
 Additionally, the defendant must have withdrawn from the conspiracy prior to its completion.
-Importantly, the defendant must have definitively cut ties with his fellow co-conspirators.
-If he continues to communicate with them or assist them in any way, this may prevent him from raising the defense of withdrawal.
+Importantly, the defendant must have definitively cut ties with their fellow co-conspirators.
+If they continue to communicate with co-conspirators or assist them in any way, this may prevent the defendant from raising the defense of withdrawal.

 Another defense available in conspiracy cases is the defense of entrapment.
-Entrapment means that the defendant was persuaded to participate in the conspiracy by a law enforcement officer or government agent and that he or she would not otherwise have become involved in the conspiracy.
-Specifically, the defendant must show that (1) the idea for the conspiracy came from an officer and not the defendant; (2) the defendant was persuaded to participate in the conspiracy by an officer and (3) before being persuaded, the defendant had no intention of committing the crime.
+Entrapment means that the defendant was persuaded to participate in the conspiracy by a law enforcement officer or government agent and that they would not otherwise have become involved in the conspiracy.
+Specifically, the defendant must show that (1) the idea for the conspiracy came from an officer and not the defendant, (2) the defendant was persuaded to participate in the conspiracy by an officer, and (3) before being persuaded, the defendant had no intention of committing the crime.